cloudmesh-community/book/chapters/nist/bdra.md

 2. Data Organization and Distribution systems such as offered in Indexed Storage and File Systems
 3. Processing engines offering batch, interactive, and streaming services to provide computing and analytics activities

-Messaging and communication takes place between these layer while resource management is used to address efficiency.
+Messaging and communication take place between these layers while resource management is used to address efficiency.

-Frameworks such as Spark and Hadoop include components form multiple of these categories to create a vertical integrated system.
+Frameworks such as Spark and Hadoop include components form multiple of these categories to create a vertically integrated system.
 Often they are offered by a service provider.
-However, one needs to be reminded that such offerings may not be tailored to the individual use-case and inefficiencies could be prevalent because the service offer is outdated, or it is not explicitly tuned to the problem at hand.
+However, one needs to be reminded that such offerings may not be tailored to the individual use-case and inefficiencies could be prevalent because either the service offered is outdated, or it is not explicitly tuned to the problem at hand.

 ## Application Providers

-The underlaying infrastructure is reused by big data application providers supporting services and task such as
+The underlying infrastructure is reused by big data application providers supporting services and task such as

 * Data collections
 * Data curation